Last updated 29 July, 2021.

-Let me start off by saying that growth marketing has been around for a while but in a somewhat more dormant, less in-your-face way.
+Let me start off by saying that growth marketing has been around for a while but in a somewhat more dormant, less in-your-face way and that doesn't make it easier to find a growth marketing definition.
 But what exactly is growth marketing?
 There are probably as many definitions as newly crowned Growth Marketers out there.
 But let’s take a moment to look at a definition of growth marketing.

 A quick search on the Google machine reveals this definition—and props to the company, newbreedrevenue, who managed to own that snippet: